 Iralalaro Lake resembles a 6.5 km long scar in the mountainous forestland in the eastern tip of Timor-Leste.
-The area of lake is changing according to season and weather conditions – from 10 to 55 km2.
-In this area bedrock consists of carbonates (e.g. limestone) and there are ongoing intense karst processes.
+The area of the lake is changing according to season and weather conditions – from 10 to 55 km2.
+In this area, bedrock consists of carbonates (e.g. limestone) and there are ongoing intense karst processes.
 Lake itself is an enormous karst depression – polje – and there are known numerous caves, sinkholes, ponors and other karst phenomena around it.

 Irasiquero River and sacred ponor

 The only surface outlet from the lake is Irasiquero River.
-It is true that this river flows exactly towards the 9 – 10 km distant sea – but there is impressive mountain range – Paitchau Mountains – in between.
-After flowing for some 4.5 – 5 km the river reaches a ponor at the foot of mountains – and the stream with a roar disappears in a swallet which is less than a metre in diameter.
+It is true that this river flows exactly towards the 9 – 10 km distant sea – but there is an impressive mountain range – Paitchau Mountains – in between.
+After flowing for some 4.5 – 5 km the river reaches a ponor at the foot of mountains – and the stream with a roar disappears in a swallet which is less than a meter in diameter.
 Every second here flow 5 – 30 m3 of water.

 The sea still is some 4.5 km far away.
-There have been done experiments with dye tracing in Mainina ponor – the dyed water appeared in several springs in the other side of Paitchau Mountains (up to 975 m) – but also in faraway springs closer to the northern coast of Timor-Leste.
-This looks like a hint at the existence of enormous underground cave system.
+There have been done experiments with a dye tracing in Mainina ponor – the dyed water appeared in several springs in the other side of Paitchau Mountains (up to 975 m) – but also in faraway springs closer to the northern coast of Timor-Leste.
+This looks like a hint at the existence of an enormous underground cave system.

 Diving into swallet is very dangerous – the stream is very fast and powerful even in the dry season.
 The bed of the ponor does not have any forest – at wet season here forms a lake which might be up to 20 m deep.